 As previously mentioned, morals are somewhat in the eye of the beholder.
 Nevertheless, there are some core industries that tend to be lumped into the vice category.
 These include:

 As everyone knows, smoking can make you very sick and even kill you.
 Despite the overall decline in smoking through the decades, there are still plenty of smokers out there.

 As a result, companies like Altria are still pulling in profits and present a potentially lucrative opportunity.
-Not only that, but such companies are also investing in alternative products like vaping and marijuana to diversify their businesses.

 Alcohol is problematic if one becomes addicted or drinks irresponsibly.
 This can cause both emotional and physical health problems and even death.

 Nevertheless, drinking is still one of the most popular pastimes in America and throughout much of the world.
 So while everyone’s at the bar having fun, why not have some fun pulling in profits?

 Mass-brewed beers like Budweiser and Coors may be somewhat on the decline, but the craft beer industry is still booming and presents plenty of opportunity.
 Firms like Constellation Brands (NYSE: STZ) can help you diversify internationally as well, as they rely on imports of brands like Corona, Pacifico and Modelo.
 Another stock to watch is Diageo (NYSE: DEO), which produces and markets everything from Johnnie Walker scotch to Tanqueray gin, as well as my personal favorite, Guinness stout beer.

 Sin stocks aren’t just fun and games – except when they are, as with gambling stocks.
 Of course, gambling can be addictive and can lose players big bucks in just the flip of a card or the roll of the dice.